wilhelmer/mkdocs-localsearch/README.md

 A MkDocs plugin to replace the native "search" plugin with a search plugin that also works locally (file:// protocol)

-**NOTE:** This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme, version 4.x.
-It does not support Material v5.
-For details, see [here](https://github.com/squidfunk/mkdocs-material/issues/1464).
-If you need support for other themes or newer versions of the Material theme, feel free to create a pull request.
+**NOTE:** This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme, version 5.x.
+If you need support for other themes, feel free to create a pull request.

 ## Installation